tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/test-analyzer.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> This preview adds **"normalizer"**, used for testing case-insensitivity and other text processing on normalizers.
+> This preview adds **"normalizer"**, used for testing case-insensitivity and text processing on filters and sorts.

-The **Analyze Text API** shows how an analyzer breaks text into tokens and how a normalizer preprocesses text.
-It's intended for interactive testing so that you can see how a given analyzer or normalizer will process a string input.
+The **Analyze Text API** shows how an analyzer breaks text into tokens, and how a normalizer preprocesses text.
+It's intended for interactive testing so that you can evaluate a given analyzer or normalizer for debugging purposes.

 ```http
 POST https://[service name].search.windows.net/indexes/[index name]/analyze?api-version=[api-version]